CrossMoDA/crossmoda.github.io/content/home/hero.md

 #   Display link(s) by specifying a URL and label below.
 Icon is optional for `[cta]`.
 #   Remove a link/note by deleting a cta/note block.
 [cta]
-  url = "/results/"
+  url = "/"
-  label = "👋 Results are out!"
+  label = "👋 Join the 2022 crossMoDA edition (soon)"

 [cta_alt]
   url = "https://arxiv.org/pdf/2201.02831.pdf"
-  label = "The crossMoDA paper is now on ArXiv" icon_pack = "ai" icon = "arxiv"
+  label = "The crossMoDA 2021 paper is now on ArXiv" icon_pack = "ai"
+  icon = "arxiv"